cokixyz/VSC4T/README.md

 Users can toggle these filters to narrow down their search results.

-## License
+## 📄 License

-This theme is released under the MIT License.
+This theme is released under the [MIT License](LICENSE).

-## Support
+## 💬 Support

-If you have any questions or need help, please open an issue in the GitHub repository.
+If you have any questions or need help, please [open an issue](https://github.com/B143KC47/VSC4T/issues) in the GitHub repository.